khengsaurus/jasminauth-go/README.md

 ## Middleware

-The middleware and utility functions offered here allow user-information to be retrieved from your requests' `Ea-User-Token` header.
-If you do not provide your api-key to the middleware, the `Ea-Api-Key` header from your requests will be used instead.
+The middleware and utility functions offered here allow user-information to be retrieved from your requests' `Jas-User-Token` header.
+If you do not provide your api-key to the middleware, the `Jas-Api-Key` header from your requests will be used instead.
 Both user-token and api-key are required to retrieve user information.

 ```go
 import (